manuGil/GitCoDev/gitcodev/lesson2.md

 :::{admonition} Instructor's Note
 :class: tip
-**Key Concepts Illustrated in the previous output**
+The following *points* maybe useful to discuss with students from the previous output:
-1. Commit Hashed: each commit has a unique identifier.
+1. *Commit Hashed:* each commit has a unique identifier.
 The abbreviated form (first 7 characters) is usually sufficient for referencing commits in commands.
-2. Branches (`master`, `b2`): Branches are pointers to specific commits.
-In our case, `master` and `b2` are pointing to the latest commit `c0ebedd`
+2. *Branches (`main`, `b2`):* Branches are pointers to specific commits.
+In our case, `main` and `b2` are pointing to the latest commit `c0ebedd`
-3. Tags (`tag1`): Tags are used to mark specific commits, often for releases or significant milestons.
+3. *Tags (`tag1`):* Tags are used to mark specific commits, often for releases or significant milestons.
-4. `HEAD`: `HEAD` is a special pointer that indicates your current position in the repository.
-It points to the latest commit in the currently branch (`master` in this case)
+4. *`HEAD`:* `HEAD` is a special pointer that indicates your current position in the repository.
+It points to the latest commit in the currently branch (`main` in this case)
-5. Commit Messages: These are descriptions provided when making commits to explain what changes were made.
+5. *Commit Messages:* These are descriptions provided when making commits to explain what changes were made.
 Good commit messages are essential for understanding the history and purpose of changes.
 :::
 <!--
 1. `c0ebedd (HEAD -> master, b2) Eighth line`